Engage all individuals at-risk of suicide using a suicide care management plan.

 - Involve family members as full partners in the collaborative process, especially to establish their role in responding to patient crises

-- Include a plan to restrict access to lethal means, which is also balanced with respect to legal and ethical requirements under federal and state laws
+- Include a plan for lethal means safety directly related to the specific means identified by the client.
+This plan should also be balanced with respect to legal and ethical requirements under federal and state laws.

 - Be updated whenever warranted

-- Be in the patient’s possession when she or he is released from care2
+- Be in the patient’s possession when they are released from care2

 Reducing Access to Lethal Means